Raage Anuraage

 Raage Anuraage (রাগে অনুরাগে) is a Bengali television Soap opera that premiered on 28 October 2013, and aired on Zee Bangla.
 Produced by Raj Chakraborty Productions, starred Jeetu Kamal, Anindya Chatterjee and Tumpa Ghosh.
-It fetched a highest TRP of 9.6 and beat it's opponent with a huge margin, though the leading channel at that time was Star Jalsha.
+It fetched a highest TRP of 9.6 and beat its opponent with a huge margin, though the leading channel at that time was Star Jalsha.

 Plot

 This story revolved around Mollar and Komol's life.
 A relation of love and hatred.
 For some people, music is the driving force of their lives.
 Mollar, the angry young man and owner of a music company who has his own rules and principles befriends Komol who comes from a music-loving family.
 18-year-old Komol received her first music lessons from her father.
 She faced the most dreaded and unfortunate incident of her life when she ended up marrying forty-year-old Mollar.
 Mollar falls for Komol and remarried her but they faced many hurdles and overcome them.